DoggieLicc/discord-sdg-helper/README.md

 (no symbol is for forum tags)

-ANY - No filter (dont combine with ! ...)
+ANY - No filter, case-sensitive (dont combine with ! ...)

 ### Logic:
 & - Seperator